shaunc11/SOC-Analyst-Lab/README.md

 ---

-## ✅ Takeaways
+## Takeaways
-- Learned how to simulate and ingest event logs into Splunk
+- Learned how to interpret and parse structured event data using Splunk
 - Built SPL queries to detect login-based anomalies
 - Gained hands-on experience with dashboards and alerting
 - Practiced correlation of Event IDs 4624 and 4625 to spot brute force attacks